benprofessionaledition/yamlmerge/README.md

       endpoint: http://test.foo.com
 ```

-run `go build main.go test configurations/` to make a `configurations/test.yaml` that looks like this:
+run `go build main.go --role test --output configurations/` to make a `configurations/test.yaml` that looks like this:

 ```
 port: 5000